-JAMES HEYWORTH is an associate in the New York office of Sidley Austin LLP.
+JIM HEYWORTH is an associate in Sidley’s New York office.
 Jim represents corporations, professional services firms and individuals in a variety of complex commercial litigation matters.
-Such litigation commonly has involved allegations of violations of the Securities Act of 1933, the Securities Exchange Act of 1934, and the Investment Company Act of 1940.
+Such litigation commonly has involved allegations of violations of the Securities Act of 1933, the Securities Exchange Act of 1934 and the Investment Company Act of 1940.
 He has represented clients in federal and state courts throughout the United States, as well as various arbitral forums.
 Jim also has experience representing clients in SEC, DOJ and FINRA investigations.

 Representative engagements include:

-- Representation of a healthcare services company in New York State Court in defense of claims brought by bondholders’ trustee arising from alleged breach of indenture agreement; and
+- Representation of a healthcare services company in New York State Court in defense of claims brought by bondholders’ trustee arising from alleged breach of indenture agreement

 Jim also maintains an active pro bono practice and has co-authored a practice guide on the use of electronic discovery, specifically focused on social media, in domestic violence litigation.